How Much Does Christmas Lighting Installation Cost?

 DIY Pros:

-• Lower upfront costs
+• Lower upfront cost

-• Full control over the design
+• Full control over your light design

 DIY Cons:

-• Safety risks: Climbing ladders and working on rooftops can be hazardous.
+• Safety risks from ladders and rooftops

 DIY